 Mental health services.
 Requires a school corporation, charter school, or accredited nonpublic school to certify to the department of homeland security that the school corporation, charter school, or accredited nonpublic school has a memorandum of understanding in place with a community mental health center or provider certified or licensed by the state to provide mental and behavioral health services to students before applying for a grant from the Indiana secured school fund.
-Provides that the community mental health center or provider mental health center or provider school, or accredited nonpublic school.
-Requires a school corporation, charter school to enter into a memorandum of understanding with a community mental health center or provider certified or licensed by the state to provide mental and behavioral health services to students.
+Provides that the community mental health center or provider may be employed by the school corporation, charter school, or accredited nonpublic school.
+Requires a school corporation and a charter school to enter into a memorandum of understanding with a community mental health center or provider certified or licensed by the state to provide mental and behavioral health services to students.
 Requires the division of mental health and addiction to develop a memorandum of understanding for referral and assist school corporations and charter schools in obtaining a memorandum of understanding with a community mental health center or an appropriate provider.
 Requires each school corporation and charter school that enters into a memorandum of understanding with a community mental health center or appropriate provider to comply with certain confidentiality and referral requirements.

-DIGEST OF SB 249 Effective: July 1, 2020 Code Citations: 35-31.5-2, 35-46-1
+Code Citations: 35-31.5-2, 35-46-1